Jogan/DestinyCommunityHub/README.md

 Note: This is the meat of the code.
 I removed API keys and omitted code that had to do with the PRO version of the app.
 It will not run if you manage to compile it.

-The app is available on the Play Store here https://play.google.com/store/apps/details?id=com.opencabinetlabs.destinycommunityhub
+The app is available on the Play Store here [Destiny Community Hub][1]

 Credits
 -------
 - Daniel Grech for his bootstrap code that I used as a solid foundation!
+[AndStrap][2]
-- The authors of the fantasic 3rd party libs used in the application
+- The authors of the fantasic 3rd party libs used in the application [Found Here][3]

 License
 -------